• Skip to main content

 The optimal cement slurry mix design principle

-There is a principle that I have always come to appreciate when talking about designing cement slurries.
-This principle is easy to remember: ‘the simpler, the better’.
-In this context, this means the use of the less possible additives, in their lowest effective concentration, that can provide the desired cement slurry features.
+There is one principle that I have learnt to always keep in mind when talking about designing a cement mix slurry.
+This principle is easy to remember: ‘the simpler, the better.’

 We base the principle on the assumption that there is a level of interaction* between all the components in a cement slurry.
 So, by reducing the number of elements and their concentration, the side effects would be minimized.